This post has been updated to reflect Adobe’s announcement regarding expiration of support for Magento 1 sites.

-However, we do recommend creating a roadmap to launch before November 2018.
-Magento 1x will not be supported after 2018, which means there won’t be any more security patches released for that version.
+We recommend creating a roadmap to launch as soon as possible.
+Magento 1x will not be supported after 2020, which means there won’t be any more security patches released for that version.
 Magento 1 sites could be unsecured and vulnerable to hacking.

 What are the benefits of switching to Magento 2?

 One of the drawbacks of Magento has always been its slow loading time.
 Extensions could be added to help boost speed, but they required additional development assistance, which meant additional expense for store owners.
 Magento 2 provides internal caching support right out of the box, with built-in support for Varnish caching and a full-page caching component.
 Administrators can navigate the backend of their sites much faster and the customer experience on the frontend is vastly improved.